by Steve Panizza

 uploaded image

-The two are nearly equivalent in terms of function.
-Yet the 43-note design architecture is that much more efficient.
+The two are nearly equivalent in terms of function, yet the 43-note design architecture is that much more efficient.

 uploaded image